BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-01-27-pregnancy.md

 |No periods for nine months!|Mega period post partum.
 Google post-partum pads 😬|
 |You get *a baby!*|You have to look after *a baby*.|

-There are probably more things that I'm forgetting.
-I'll continue to update as needed until the vampire baby is finally out of me.